 The following points sum up much of what we have been covering:

 - Science gives us a special, fruitful way of knowing of the world, spanning vast ranges of space and time, from the cosmological to the sub-atomic scales of the cosmos.
 Much of what science discovers is surprising.
+The concept of an evolving cosmos need not be inconsistent with robust Christian theology grounded in Scripture.

 - Science can not and does not tell us what is right or wrong and does not tell us what is the meaning of existence.